 This was the instance with my sister.
-At times it can leave a mom feeling too tired to give your little one the attention they deserve.
+At times it can leave a mom feeling too tired to give her little one the attention they deserve.
 If you’re prone to lower iron levels, talk to your doctor about supplements and nutritional changes to boost your iron levels.

 To get a better understanding of how an iron deficiency affects your body during pregnancy, watch this short clip!